Cap-go/website/src/content/blog/quasar-mobile-app-capacitor.md

 ---
-slug: "building-a-native-mobile-app-with-quasar-and-capacitor"
+slug: "live-update-with-quasar-and-capacitor"
-title: Creating Mobile Apps with Quasar and Capacitor.
+title: Creating Mobile Apps with live updates, Quasar and Capacitor.
-description: How to create a mobile app with Quasar, Capacitor and implement native UI with Konsta UI.
+description: How to create a mobile app with Quasar, Capacitor and implement live updates.
 author: Anik Dhabal Babu
 author_url: https://twitter.com/AnikDhabal
 created_at: 2023-09-14